GMAT Problem Solving Overview

 There is no calculus on the GMAT.
 There is no trigonometry either.
 In fact, there isn't even any advanced algebra.
 The toughest algebra you'll ever have to solve is a quadratic equation.
-(Factor, don't use the Quadratic Equation.)
+(Factor, don't use the quadratic formula.)

 The GMAT curriculum includes four-function math, basic geometry, percent changes, rate problems, proportionality, combinations, permutations and probability.
 There is almost nothing in the GMAT problem solving section that isn't also on the SAT.
 That's why SAT math problems are good study material.